 Edward F. Hayes Graduate Research Forum

-The Edward F. Hayes Graduate Research Forum showcases the innovative and exemplary research being conducted by Ohio State graduate students across the full range of graduate degree programs and facilitates fruitful exchanges between students, faculty, the administration, and the public.
+The Edward F. Hayes Graduate Research Forum showcases the innovative and exemplary research being conducted by Ohio State graduate students and postdoctoral scholars across the full range of graduate degree programs and research topics and facilitates fruitful exchanges between students, postdoctoral scholars, faculty, the administration, and the public.
 This will be the first year that postdoctoral scholars will have the opportunity to present.
 Cash prizes, totaling more than $14,000, will be awarded to the top-judged presentations in each academic area for graduate students.
 There will be separate sessions for graduate students and postdoctoral scholars.

-The Forum is co-sponsored by the Council of Graduate Students, the Graduate School, and the Office of Postdoctoral Affairs, and the Enterprise for Research, Innovation, and Knowledge with organizational and operational support from the Office of Student Life.
+The Forum is co-sponsored by the Council of Graduate Students, the Graduate School, the Office of Postdoctoral Affairs, and the Enterprise for Research, Innovation, and Knowledge with organizational and operational support from the Office of Student Life.

-The 35th Edward F. Hayes Graduate Research Forum will take place April 9, 2021.
-To see this past year's winner's visit the 2020 winners tab on the left side of this page.
+The 36th Edward F. Hayes Graduate Research Forum will take place on March 4th, 2022.
+To see this past year's winner's visit the 2021 winners tab on the left side of this page.

 - You must be the sole author of your abstract's text, though the research may have been conducted collaboratively.